 * RAW Comedy National Open Mic Competition

 As above, submit information about yourself and your show.
 Particularly important is information about any upcoming performances, as the Festival is highly unlikely to produce an artist the Director has not seen live.
-This obviously needs to take place well in advance of the registration period.
-We recommend you send information in no later than 1st July 2013 for the 2014 Festival.

 Firstly you will still need to be approved to register in the Festival (see above).
 There are other producers and promoters who present overseas artists in the Melbourne International Comedy Festival.
 If you have a producer they will most likely liaise with the Festival on your behalf to obtain approval for you to register.
 If you chose to be self-produced, you will need to submit the information outlined above.